shprink/conferences/2017/from-redux-to-ngrxstore/slides/ngrx.md

     <aside class="notes">
         <b>We need to use the combineLatest operator.</b><br/>
         <ul>
-            <li>We get notified everytime one of the source Observable emits a new item</li>
+            <li>We get notified everytime one of the source Observable emits a new item (arrows on top)</li>
             <li>Two observables are merge into one, the result is a combination of both values</li>
+            <li>[EXPLAIN IMAGE]</li>
             <li>If we translate this into code we have the following</li>
-            <li>The first two arguments are our state Observables, then the last argument is a function that receives the state values and returns whatever you want but here the list of trending user objects!</li>
+            <li>The first two arguments are our state Observables, then the last argument is a function that receives the state values and returns whatever you want but in this case the list of trending user objects!</li>
         </ul>
         <b>let's conclude this talk</b>
     </aside>